maniospas/ns/README.md

 Whether to use brackets or parentheses depends on whether you want variables assignments inside the block to escape to the broader scope.
 F code safety, defer to brackets when creating intermediate variables, but otherwise prefer parentheses to avoid overheads.

 # Objects and self-reference
-NS has object-oriented features. `new` can be accessed from within scopes to refer to their variable scope.
+NS has object-oriented features. `new` refers to the current scope itself and `super` to the parent scope generating it.
 Fun (object-oriented) things happen when outputting the new reference.
 For example, `point = {x=1; y=1; new}` creates an object with fields x and y.
 We will tackle classes and constructors later.
 Get or set of this object on `point.x`.
 This actually enters the left-hand-side scope, which means that you can use it to edit objects like so:

 ```cpp
 point.(x = x+1; z = 2);